McKelvey School of Engineering

 Bachelor's/Master's Program in Engineering

-This program provides students who enter Washington University as undergraduates in day-school programs the opportunity to earn McKelvey School of Engineering master's degrees; this includes Henry Edwin Sever Institute master's degrees.
-Interested students are encouraged to discuss the program with faculty advisors by the end of their junior year in order to best develop a plan for their master's study.
+This program provides students the opportunity to earn McKelvey master’s degrees, including Sever master’s degrees.
+Interested students are encouraged to discuss the program with faculty advisors by the end of their junior year in order to best develop a plan for their master’s study.

-Students must meet the admission requirements and application deadlines stipulated by McKelvey School of Engineering and the department of interest.
+Students must meet the admission requirements and application deadlines stipulated by McKelvey and the department of interest.
 A minimum 3.0 GPA is required for admission, but some programs may have higher GPA requirements.
-Each McKelvey School of Engineering department has the option to participate as well as to decide which master's programs to offer students.
-Students must be admitted to a degree program in Engineering at least one semester prior to their anticipated graduation semester.
+Each McKelvey department has the option to participate as well as to select which master’s programs to offer students.

-Scholarship support may be available to students during their master's year of study.
+Scholarship support may be offered to students during their master's study.
+Financial policies and their related deadlines are established by the McKelvey Dean.
 Full-time student status is typically required to be eligible for scholarship support.
-For more information regarding scholarships and financial aid during the final master's year of study, please visit the Bachelor's/Master's Program website.

-The Bachelor's/Master's Program for current McKelvey School of Engineering undergraduate students normally takes one additional year to complete.
-When approved by the department, up to 6 units can be used to satisfy requirements for both degrees.
-However, at least 144 units must still be completed, and all stipulated degree requirements for both programs must be satisfied.
+The Bachelor’s/Master’s Program for current McKelvey undergraduate students normally takes one additional year to complete.
+When approved by the department, up to 6 units counted toward the undergraduate program requirements can be used to satisfy the graduate program requirements.
+However, at least 144 units must still be completed, and all stipulated degree requirements for all programs must be satisfied.

-A reasonable number of required prerequisite courses as defined by the department may be taken while the student is admitted to the master's program, but these courses will not be counted toward the McKelvey School of Engineering master's degree if they are courses not normally counted toward its requirements.
-Prerequisite courses will count in the student's GPA when determining probation/suspension eligibility and SAP standards.
-Poor performance (i.e., earning less than B- grades) in these courses can be grounds for removal from the program by the department.
+Admitted students might take longer than one year to complete the requirements for a McKelvey master's degree.
+A reasonable number of required prerequisite courses as defined by the department may be taken while admitted to the master's program, but these courses will not be counted toward the McKelvey master's degree if they are courses not normally counted toward its requirements.
+Prerequisite courses will count in the student's GPA when determining probation/suspension eligibility and Satisfactory Academic Progress (SAP) standards.

 Other Bachelor's/Master's Programs